giovtorres/shokuyoku/README.md

 Ideally class separation includes interfaces for future expansion.
 For example `BasicEventDriver` implements the `EventDriver` interface which can later be used to make a separate interchangeable class that uses a different metastore, file format or storage service.

-Whenever possible senseless errors/warnings are fixed.
+Whenever possible, senseless errors/warnings are fixed.
 For example `main/resources/log4j2.xml` was added to the project with a copy of the default log4j configuration in order to silence log4j complaints.